TaxTips.ca

 When bonds are sold prior to maturity, there will be a capital gain or loss.
 Part of the proceeds will be for interest accrued since the last interest payment date.
 This will be included in your income as interest income.
 Your adjusted cost base is deducted from the proceeds (excluding interest) to determine your capital gain or loss.

 Capital losses cannot be deducted from other income.
 They can only be used to reduce or eliminate capital gains.
-See also the article on Capital Losses on our Filing Your Return page.
+See also the Capital Gains and Losses article.

 Premium Discount